Bird Engineering

 Realizing that any word at the end of that sentence adds no value to the conversation and that the hare was probably feeling a bit raw right now after already having been vulnerable, he changed the subject.
 "N-never mind," he said, and then, after a pause: "Do you remember Cliff?"

 "Cliff...wait, Clifton?
-He was the, uh...the lemur, right?
+They were the, uh...the lemur, right?
 In guitar tech class?
 With the 'runny nose?'"
 Meyer stopped digging through his salad, shoved it away.
 He grabbed the last slice of supreme from the pizza box.
 "Hmm."

 "Yeah, yeah!
-He leads the house band down at D'artagnan's now."
+They lead the house band down at D'artagnan's now."

 "Wild.
-Is he still, like...you know," Meyer said, making a very exaggerated sniffing noise.
+Are they still, like...you know," Meyer said, making a very exaggerated sniffing noise.
 He coughed a little.

 Arnaud frowned.
-"No, thank goodness, he's actually been clean for a while now.
+"No, thank goodness, they've actually been clean for a while now.
 Well, at least, not coke.
 I think.
 I don't know.
 I usually don't go down there except for trivia nights.
-He's not around for those.
-But he seems like he's a lot better off.
-I hear he's well!"
+Cliff's not around for those.
+But they seem like they're a lot better off.
+I hear they're well!"

 "That's good," the hare said.
 He stopped for a moment to swallow.
 "Wait, you still keep up with people from high school?"